beitmenotyou-com/OmniSocial-ProtocolKit/docs/api-gateway.md

 Each API route calls an internal handler function that:
 1. Validates input via schemas
-2. Resolves appropriate protocol module (based on user identity or endpoint logic)
+2. Resolves appropriate Protocol module (based on user identity or endpoint logic)
 3. Executes the federated action
 4. Returns a normalized result to the client